a190884810/Project-1/README.md

 # Project-1
-For the ass project, infix parser
+For the CS303 project, infix parser